dherault/serverless-offline/README.md

 ## Docker and Layers

 To use layers with serverless-offline, you need to have the `useDocker` option set to true.
 This can either be by using the `--useDocker` command, or in your serverless.yml like this:
 ```yml
 custom:
   serverless-offline:
     useDocker: true
 ```
 This will allow the docker container to look up any information about layers, download and use them.
 For this to work, you must:
 * Be using AWS as a provider, it won't work with other provider types.
-* Be using layers that're compatible with your runtime.
+* Be using layers that are compatible with your runtime.
 * Be using ARNs for layers.
 Local layers aren't supported as yet.
 * Have a local AWS account set-up that can query and download layers.

 If you're using least-privilege principals for your AWS roles, this policy should get you by:
 ```json